 - 1. Attend lectures on a regular basis, engage, take notes, and ask for clarification when something is unclear. - 2.
 Please ask questions in class, but if you'd prefer, email or come and meet me during my office hours. - 3.
+Attendance to labs is mandatory (BIOL 1850L). - 4.
 Study on a regular basis.
-Keep up with the weekly lecture quizzes- they are designed to help you review and keep up to date. - 4.
-Lecture evaluation will be via online guizzes, two tests, and one final exam.
+Keep up with the weekly lecture quizzes- they are designed to help you review and keep up to date.
+Lecture evaluation will be via online quizzes, two tests, and one final exam. - 5.
+Laboratory evaluation includes lab reports and assignments, and lab skills evaluations.